monaahassan/CV/README.md

-# Read Me

-Hey, my name is Mona, and I am a software engineer from Detroit, MI!
+# Hey, my name is Mona, and I am a software engineer from Detroit, MI!

 Hello world!
 I am an MN native looking for fresh oppurtunities in MI.
 In 2020 I started at Lambda School and very quickly became a leader to my peers, offering additional instruction to those who need it.
 I'm here for others and love learning and creating a diverse network.